 About Victoria Blamey

 Originally from Santiago, Chile, Chef Blamey has traveled the world’s kitchens, cooking in Michelin-starred restaurants in the U.K., Spain, Australia and the U.S. Her career began in England, with a stint under Chef John Campbell at the two-Michelin-starred The Vineyard at Stockcross.
 She went on to Interlude in Melbourne, Australia, as chef de partie before moving to San Sebastian, Spain, to work with Chef Andoni Luis Aduriz’s Mugaritz, one of the most acclaimed restaurants in the world.
 She spent some time honing her pastry skills at Wylie Dufresne’s WD-50 in New York City and ABaC in Barcelona.
 Since 2010, she’s worked in some of the most lauded restaurants across the U.S. under visionary chefs: as chef de partie and chef de cuisine for Paul Liebrant at Corton; as sous chef to Chef Matt Lightner at Atera; and then as both sous chef and chef de cuisine to Chef Justin Smillie at il Buco Alimentari e Vineria and Upland.
-In 2016 she reopened New York City’s Chumley’s as the iconic tavern’s executive chef, where she was lauded for her ingenious bone marrow burger.
-We look forward to seeing (and tasting!) wherever her culinary journey takes her next.
+In 2016 she reopened Chumley’s as the iconic tavern’s executive chef, where she was lauded for her ingenious bone marrow burger.
+Chef Blamey is now the executive chef of Gotham Bar and Grill in New York City.